 As to Boswell’s body, her brother claimed it and buried her.
 No one was ever charged with her murder.
 Moreover, the crime became known at the time as “The Great Coram Street Murder,” and it remains one of several unsolved murders that happened during this time period.

-Although the stories I’ve written about Christmas may be grim and don’t necessarily end on a high note, I am wishing you a holiday season free of crime.
-May you have an enjoyable holiday season, and may 2019 come in with a bang and be the best year yet.
+Although the stories I’ve written about Christmas crime in the Victorian Era may be grim and don’t necessarily end on a high note, I am wishing you a holiday season free of crime.
+May you have an enjoyable holiday season, a 2019 that comes in with a bang, and the best year yet.
 See you in the New Year!

 *She was also listed in papers as Burton or Buswell.